YashKapoor1102/lrnbiz/README.md

 - Get a free Groq API key at [console.groq.com](https://console.groq.com) — no credit card required.
 - Generate a secret key: `python -c "import secrets; print(secrets.token_hex(32))"`
 - The app runs without a Groq key — the rules engine still works, AI feedback is disabled.
+The results will not be as expected.

 ### 3. Start the server
 ```bash